Specialised servicing and risk management

 Our LME membership

-We are one of only nine category-one members of the London Metal Exchange (LME).
+We are one of only eight Category 1 (ring-dealing) members of the London Metal Exchange (LME).
 It's a unique market which, since 1877, has provided producers and consumers of metal with the ability to hedge their risk against rising or falling prices, as well as acting as a physical market of last resort.
 While most major markets have migrated fully to electronic trading, category-one members at the LME have the right to trade by open outcry.
 This face-to-face interaction helps manage the complexity of the contracts, providing both liquidity and transparency.
 Our membership also provides access to the inter-office telephone market between LME members, and direct access to LMEselect, the exchange’s electronic trading system.